Green Square Growers make their first Wicking Worm Garden Bed

 Small project, big achievement

-Green Square Grower’ first project was the construction and installation of a raised garden bed in the plaza outside of The Tote, an old building repurposed as a library and community centre.
-It was to be of the wicking bed type, a self-watering garden consisting of a garden built over a rock-filled reservoir which is periodically topped up with water.
+Green Square Grower’s first project was the construction and installation of a raised garden bed in the plaza outside of The Tote, an old building repurposed as a library and community centre.
+It was to be of the wicking bed type, a self-watering garden consisting of a garden built over a rock-filled reservoir that is periodically topped up with water.

 The location of the planter had been worked out over the preceding day and this was confirmed when the group of 12 or so turned up.

-Next, recycled concrete aggregate was tipped carefully (so as to avoid puncturing the plastic liner) onto the planter base—this stabilises the reservoir which holds the water that irrigates the garden above.
-The aggregate was covered by a geotextile layer, the purpose of which is to prevent soil particles moving into the aggregate-filled reservoir and blocking it.
-On top of that compost was lid to round 30cm sep, close to the maximum depth through which moisture will wick by osmosis.
-Straw mulch was laid and seedlings planted through tho into the soil below.
+Next, the recycled concrete aggregate was tipped carefully (so as to avoid puncturing the plastic liner) onto the planter base—this stabilises the reservoir which holds the water that irrigates the garden above.
+The aggregate was covered by a geotextile layer, the purpose of which was to prevent soil particles from moving into the aggregate-filled reservoir and blocking it.
+On top of that compost was the lid to round 30cm sep, close to the maximum depth through which moisture will wick by osmosis.
+Straw mulch was laid and seedlings were planted through into the soil below.